EXPLORE Melbourne’s colonisation, European settlement and gold rush period, 1835-1901.

-Cost: $320 (half day/one class), $450 full day/two classes) or seek a quote.Each student is allocated an historic identity of an influential colonial Melbournian.
-We can provide interactive activities e.g take them into buildings, handle artifacts, and examine images.
+WE provide interactive activities e.g take students to buildings, handle artefacts, and examine images.
+Every student is assigned a different historic identity for the duration of the tour.
 They meet challenges in a fun way that promotes learning and questioning.
-We can also also design a specific mix of destinations and activities to meet your specific learning needs including from our many other school programs.
+We can also design a specific mix of destinations and activities to meet your specific learning needs including from our many other school programs.

 SOME OF OUR LOCATIONS

 Pre-1835.
 Birramung Marr celebrates the Birrarung ‘River if Mists’ and the original federation of the Kulin Nation.
-The ‘Yarra Yarra’ was the site of the first explorers and settlers arrival in 1835.
-What was their impact on the Kulin Federation and how did that influence Australia?
+The ‘Yarra Yarra’ was the site of the first explorers and settlers’ arrival in 1835.
+What was their impact on the Kulin Nation?

-St Pauls Cathedral 1854 Eureka demonstrations: – Birth of Australian democracy and flag:
+St Pauls Cathedral 1854 Eureka demonstrations: – Gold rush, birth of Australian democracy and flag:

-271 Collins: The confidence of the gold boom with Collins Street as world financial centre gave Melbourne a boost as ‘Marvellous Melbourne’, attracted international attention though the great exhibitions of the 1880s and inspired the Federation movement.
+271 Collins: The confidence of the gold boom with Collins Street as colonial financial centre gave Melbourne a boost as ‘Marvellous Melbourne.

 Presgrave Lane: Federation saw the introduction of many new services such as sewerage, child care, schools and healthcare services that saved millions of lives.
-Gallipolli was the really the national birth of Australia where two-up was played.
-Federation gave the Commonwealth get the power to print Australian money for the first time.
-They created the first Australian penny in 1911.
+Gallipoli was the really the national birth of Australia where two-up was played.

 Manchester Lane 1860s: Gold rush architecture, early settlement The Gold rush inspired immigration, democracy, working people, financial capacity and new technologies. it gave confidence to a young country and inspired trade connections around the world.